interview

 We wanted to run the driverless stack on the car’s computer and easily analyse it live as well as open and examine the logged data from any other device.
 Using rviz2 and rqt in this setup meant we had to run them inside Docker containers as well to ensure compatibility, which wasn’t the most convenient solution.

-We are currently leveraging Foxglove Studio for three major use cases: analysing live data, analysing simulated data, and examining logged data.
+We are currently leveraging Foxglove for three major use cases: analysing live data, analysing simulated data, and examining logged data.

 Analysing live and simulated data